Table of Contents

 How to keep your Heart Healthy?

 Most kids are born with a healthy heart and it’s important to keep yours in good shape.
 Here are some things that you can do to help keep your heart happy: Remember that your heart is a muscle.
 If you want it to be strong, you need to exercise it.
 How do you do it?
 By being active in a way that gets you huffing and puffing, like jumping rope, dancing, or playing basketball.
 Try to be active every day for at least 30 minutes!
 An hour would be even better for your heart!
-Eat a variety of healthy foods and avoid foods high in unhealthy fats, such as saturated fats and trans fats (reading food labels can help you figure out if your favorite snacks contain these unhealthy ingredients).
-Try to eat at least five servings of fruits and vegetables each day.
-Avoid sugary soft drinks and fruit drinks.
-Don’t smoke.
-It can damage the heart and blood vessels.
+Consume a diverse range of nutritious foods, while avoiding those high in unhealthy fats, such as saturated and trans fats.
+It’s helpful to read the labels on food packages to see if your favorite snacks contain unhealthy ingredients.
+Try to eat at least five servings of fruits and vegetables every day.
+Avoid drinking sugary sodas and fruit drinks Lastly, refrain from smoking, as it can harm both the heart and blood vessels.